-The Department of Internal Medicine, located on the floor of University Hospital, specializes in the Respiratory Diseases on the12th floor of University Hospital.
+The Department of Internal Medicine, located on the floor of University Hospital, specializes in the Respiratory Diseases on the 12th floor of University Hospital.
 A staff of the department is examining patients with various pulmonary diseases such as: lung cancer, bronchial asthma, pulmonary fibrosis, sleep disorder and tuberculosis, systemic infections including tropical infections.
 Our clinic has twenty beds and isolated wards for patients with tuberculosis, and an outpatient clinic which open every two days per week.
 The staff carry out medical rounds, clinical conference and Journal club once a week.
 The staff also teaches medical students and postgraduate students of the pharmaceutical science.
 In the course of postgraduate training, the staff are responsible for clinical training for the intern to bring up to the general physician and the infectious diseases specialist.

-Professor and Chief Associate Professor Assistant Professor Research Associate Research Associate Research Fellow Research Fellow Research Fellow Research Fellow Research Fellow Research Fellow Intern Tsuyoshi Nagatake Kazunori Oishi Hiroshi Watanabe Takeshi Yamaryo Yoshiko Tsuchihashi Konosuke Morimoto Kazuhiko Hoshino Hideki Ikeda Akitsugu Furumoto Shoko Honda Kazushi Motomura Masayuki Ishida Reiko Mizutani
+Associate Professor Assistant Professor Research Associate Research Associate Research Associate Research Fellow Research Fellow Research Fellow Intern Kazunori Oishi Hiroshi Watanabe Takeshi Yamaryo Hiroyuki Yoshimine Yoshiko Tsuchihashi Hideki Ikeda Shoko Honda Kazushi Motomura Masayuki Ishida Reiko Mizutani

-Animal Research Center
+Animal Research Center for Tropical Infections

 The center makes it the principal aim to ensure the safety of animal experiments which deal with the pathogenic microorganisms and to build up the successful generation of experimental animals, microorganisms and parasites.
-The building consists of 7 breeding rooms of experimental animals, 2 laboratories, one breeding room for snails and insects, and two P 3-level biohazard laboratories.
+The building consists of 7 breeding rooms for experimental animals, 2 laboratories, one breeding room for snails and insects, and two P 3-level biohazard laboratories.
 The air pressure is kept to be always negative to avoid outflow from inside even at entrance to building.
 Since the building has the most thorough ventilation through HEPA filter, any microbe cannot leak out to outside of the building.
 The water used is given chlorination and drained off.
-The breeding animals and experiments are done according to the Guideline for Animal Experiment edited by Nagasaki University.
-The laboratory animals bred in the center are mice, rats, hamsters, gerbils, rabbits, snails and mosquitoes.
+The breeding animals and experiments are done according to the Guideline for Animal Experiment edited by Nagasaki University. laboratory animals bred in the center are mice, rats, hamsters, gerbils, rabbits, snails and mosquitoes.

-Professor and Director

-Research Associate

-Technician

-Michio Nakamura Tetsuo Yanagi Junko Kawashima
+Professor and Director Research Associate Technician Hiroji Kanbara Tetsuo Yanagi Junko Kawashima